 The concept of personalization isn’t new.
 We’ve all received a coupon from a store we’ve shopped at before.
 Yet, in our modern omnichannel landscape hyper-personalization in retail is the next-level experience that customers have come to expect.

-Customers want to be seen as individuals and have their specific tastes catered to in real-time, so that they’ll continue to shop with their favorite retailers.
+Customers want to be seen as individuals and have their specific tastes catered to in real-time so that they’ll continue to shop with their favourite retailers.

 What is hyper-personalization in retail?

 At its core, hyper-personalization in retail means retailers use technology like AI and predictive analytics, to anticipate the needs of customers–even before they have them.

 “Our job is to figure out what they [customers] are going to want before they do… People don’t know what they want until you show it to them… Our task is to read things that are not yet on the page.”

 You may be asking: “Is that possible for my business?”
 Well, many top retailers are already excelling at hyper-personalization.
 They are even sharing how it’s working for them within the retail industry.

 Let’s take a birds-eye view of some retail personalization examples where leading retailers use data, AI, and predictive analytics in the real world.

 1. Website Analysis

 Web analysis is the process of tracking activity on the website.
 This means that retailers are able to provide a targeted shopping experience based on an individual’s website behaviour.